rmrkdao/rmrkdao-spec/entities/result.md

 			}
 		]
 	},
-	"winningOption": {
+	"winningOptions": {
-		"type": "string",
+		"type": "array",
-		"value": "the option with the most votes.
-If none of the options meet the passingThreshold, this should be an empty string" },
+		"value": "the option(s) with the most votes.
+If none of the options meet the passingThreshold, this should be an empty array.
+More than one value implies a tie."
+	},
 	"electorate": {
 		"type": "boolean",